atikvibs1326/MYWebDevTeachnings/README.md

 # MYWebDevTeachnings
-Colt steel Web dev practice
+<h1>Colt steel Web dev practice</h1>
+* this file contains HTML+CSS
+  to understand the fundamentals of Web-Development